 Sometimes your ornaments aren’t flat, square, or even round.
 They are best described as three-dimensional.
 For example, The Victoria Sampler just came out with an accessory set that includes a stitcher’s box designed as a Gingerbread House.
 Each side of the house is stitched separately.
 She uses mat boards and iron-on fleece pellon to stabilize the walls before stitching the walls together.
 Because this opens up to store your other accessories, instructions are also provided on how to complete the lining inside the house.

 Sometimes your designs can be made into a cube shape.
-Pair of Pin Cubes stitches each side separately, and then joins them together one square at a time.
-While Carol Pedersen’s Birthstone Ort Box is stitched as one long piece (open on the top) with only two edges stitched together.
-Both patterns provide great finishing instructions.
+One way is stitching each side separately, and then joining them together one square at a time.
+Carol Pedersen’s Birthstone Ort Box is stitched as one long piece (open on the top) with only two edges stitched together.

 You can turn a Biscornu into an ornament also.
 To change the size of your biscornu, change the count of your fabric from 32 count to 28 or even 22 count.
 You may need to adjust the number of strands of floss or size of pearl cotton you stitch with to be sure that your stitches cover your fabric well on a larger count.
 Click here to see how to finish a Biscornu.
 Be sure to add a loop for hanging your ornament before you finish whipstitching all the sides together!